Expatria-Technologies/Flexi-HAL/README.md

 Flexi-HAL has reverse polarity as well as over-current protection beyond 1A.
 This is important to consider when using external relays that draw a lot of current as this may overwhelm the capacity of the board.
 If you need to drive more than 250 mA through the auxillary and mist/coolant relay outputs, external relays are likely required.

 <img src="/readme_images/power_bypass.jpg" width="500">
 Normally the MCU and RPI header will be powered via the USBC connector.
+The Jog2K is also powered from the isolated domain.
 By installing two jumpers on the above offset pins, the 5V power and ground isolation can be bypassed and the Flexi-HAL will operate without an external 5V supply in a semi-isolated state.
 This does reduce the EMI resistance of the board and is not recommended when sending Gcode via the USBC connector.

 ### Stepper Drivers
 <img src="/readme_images/Stepper_Pins.jpg" width="300">